 We're delighted you're here, and want to make sure you're familiar with the many resources and services of UCF Libraries.
 As a DirectConnect to UCF new transfer student or a transfer student from any other college or university, we understand you may have experience using some academic library resources, and while there are similarities, each library is also a bit unique.
 Additionally, as you move into upper-division assignments in your major, you'll find some great resources you might not have ever used before, including databases geared to your major course of study as well as helpful and friendly subject librarians who are knowledgeable about your major and assignments.
 We want to make sure you know about the great research tools you have access to here, so this guide will help you navigate (in person and online) UCF library resources and services.
 You can also Ask Us questions by email, text, or live chat.

-Make sure to bring your student ID; it's also your library card and your copy card
+Make sure to bring your student ID; it's your library card and at some locations, it's also your copy card.